HippocratesTech/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="imports">Imports</h4>

-All imports go in the very beginning of the file and sorted lexicographically.
-Empty lines between imports are not used.
+All imports go in the very beginning of the file and sorted alphabetically.
+No empty lines between imports.

 More specific imports (like `Darwin`) are preferable over less specific (like `Foundation`) to keep namespace cleaner and probably, the resulting build thinner.